hivedc/whmcs_ip_logs/README.md

 Once the plugin is installed and activated, it will automatically start logging client IPs.
 You can view the clients IP history on the clientssummary page.

 ![screenshot](https://github.com/hivedc/whmcs_ip_logs/blob/main/ip-history.png?raw=true)

+# About Hive
+Hive Data center (hivedatacenter.com) is a dedicated server and colocation provider in Canada.